 So why use this kind of mode?
 The platform is not just one server.
 If you have ever used streaming providers with things like SHOUTcast, generally they are just a single server.
 Which means if that server goes down or the data centre goes down then it basically means your station is off the air.
 No one can tune in online anymore.

 With Radio.co you are actually getting access to a network of multiple servers.
 Each client has a streaming pool.
 Now, this is not just one server, but multiple, and not just in one location, but several.
-Servers are psychically in different locations.
+Servers are physically in different locations.
 Let’s say one of the data centres goes down, your traffic is just rerouted to a different server and a different location.

 Know Who is Listening